chmodrwxio/chmodrwxio.github.io/_posts/2020-03-08-$-grep-E-'cognitive-bias'.md

 <p>In no particular order, the different types of bias and potential consequences of each within the context of cybersecurity investigations are as follows:</p>

-    1. Anchoring: Relying too heavily (“anchoring”) on a trait or piece of information when making a decision.
+   <p>1.
+Anchoring: Relying too heavily (“anchoring”) on a trait or piece of information when making a decision.</p>
-        1. Consequence: Human cognition struggles to move away from the initial assessment and consider additional informational
+        <p>Consequence: Human cognition struggles to move away from the initial assessment and consider additional information.</p>
-    2. Absence of Evidence: Consideration of another hypothesis due to lack of evidence for the first.
-(I have also seen this conceptualized as “if I don’t see it, then it doesn’t exist)
+    <p>2.
+Absence of Evidence: Consideration of another hypothesis due to lack of evidence for the first.
+(I have also seen this conceptualized as “if I don’t see it, then it doesn’t exist)</p>
-        1. Consequence: Fitting the evidence to a hypothesis, rather than developing a hypothesis that fits the evidence.
+        Consequence: Fitting the evidence to a hypothesis, rather than developing a hypothesis that fits the evidence.
-    3. Confirmation: Looking for evidence that points to the expected answer and ignoring (or undervaluing) evidence that contradicts it.
-(Otherwise known as “cherry-picking”)
+    <p>3.
+Confirmation: Looking for evidence that points to the expected answer and ignoring (or undervaluing) evidence that contradicts it.
+(Otherwise known as “cherry-picking”)</p>
-        1. Consequence: Creates a “tunnel vision” for the analyst and avoids contradictory information.
+        <p>Consequence: Creates a “tunnel vision” for the analyst and avoids contradictory information.</p>
-    4. Intuition: Cognitive shortcuts, influenced by emotions and experiences, used even when the evidence does not support them.
+    <p>4.
+Intuition: Cognitive shortcuts, influenced by emotions and experiences, used even when the evidence does not support them.</p>
-        1. Consequence: Gives a greater emphasis to patters that may not exist than the evidence supports
+        <p>Consequence: Gives a greater emphasis to patters that may not exist than the evidence supports.</p>
-    5. Framing: Using surrounding circumstances to interpret the information, even if unwarranted.
-(An example to this that I’ve heard are beer commercials targeting age demographics by implying that drinking their beer will help them get beautiful women).
+    <p>5.
+Framing: Using surrounding circumstances to interpret the information, even if unwarranted.
+(An example to this that I’ve heard are beer commercials targeting age demographics by implying that drinking their beer will help them get beautiful women).</p>
-        1. Consequence: If the “frame” is artificial or inappropriate to the investigation, it can distort the understanding of the data.
+        <p>Consequence: If the “frame” is artificial or inappropriate to the investigation, it can distort the understanding of the data.</p>
-        2. See my earlier comment re: AI as a possible counterbalance.
+        <p>See my earlier comment re: AI as a possible counterbalance.</p>
-    6. Representativeness: Judging whether something (someone) belongs to a specific category, and using stereotypes to predict what will happen
+    <p>6.
+Representativeness: Judging whether something (someone) belongs to a specific category, and using stereotypes to predict what will happen.</p>
-        1. Consequence: This often results in inaccurate prototypes or stereotypes, which then become part of the analysis.
+        <p>Consequence: This often results in inaccurate prototypes or stereotypes, which then become part of the analysis.</p>
-    7. Misrepresenting Physical Evidence: Unintentionally misinterpreting physical evidence
+    <p>7.
+Misrepresenting Physical Evidence: Unintentionally misinterpreting physical evidence.</p>
-        1. Consequence: Finding support (or additional support) that does not exist.
+        <p>Consequence: Finding support (or additional support) that does not exist.</p>
-    8. Motivational: Unintentionally concluding or seeing evidence a certain way due to internal motivation.
-(This can be seen demonstrated in professionals that overstate informational value or withhold information for the intention of looking valuable to an investigation or organization.)
+    <p>8.
+Motivational: Unintentionally concluding or seeing evidence a certain way due to internal motivation.
+(This can be seen demonstrated in professionals that overstate informational value or withhold information for the intention of looking valuable to an investigation or organization.)</p>
-        1. Consequence: This can reinforce unsupported beliefs (of an individual or group) and cause systematic mistakes.
+        <p>Consequence: This can reinforce unsupported beliefs (of an individual or group) and cause systematic mistakes.</p>
-        2. See <a href="https://www.nytimes.com/2018/11/12/opinion/russia-meddling-disinformation-fake-news-elections.html" title="Operation Infektion">as a weaponized method to exploit this specific bias.
+        <p>2.
+See <a href="https://www.nytimes.com/2018/11/12/opinion/russia-meddling-disinformation-fake-news-elections.html" title="Operation Infektion">as a weaponized method to exploit this specific bias.</p>
-    9. Assimilation: Using preexisting belief structures to evaluate new evidence or information. (<em>“Everyone is/thinks like me”</em>)
+    <p>9.
+Assimilation: Using preexisting belief structures to evaluate new evidence or information. (<em>“Everyone is/thinks like me”</em>)</p>
-        1. Consequence: Risks the tendency to fall into the trap of “group think”</p>
+        <p>Consequence: Risks the tendency to fall into the trap of “group think”</p>

 <p>So now that I have rudely invited myself to the party and pointed out the turd in your punch bowl, what now?</p>